bcnichols3/formian/README.md

 **Some defaults vary type-to-type**

 Formian elements are intended to mirror native HTML elements as closely as possible, just with a lot of useful built-in structure and props.
-The hope is you will be able to trust that Formian has fully extended their [native functionality](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) and these docs may seem (mostly) redundant.
+The hope is you will be able to trust that Formian has fully extended their [native functionality](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) so these docs should feel (mostly) redundant.

 |Prop       |Type    |Default    |Description                                   |
 |-----------|:------:|:---------:|--------------------------------------------  |